 160b - Annatto colour.
 This vegetable dye is made from the seed coat of the tropical Annatto tree and classed as a 'natural' colour additive (however, not everything classed as a natural product is harmless, what about arsenic?).
 Annatto is believed to be associated with behaviour and learning impairment, especially in children.
 Skin irritations, allergic reactions, sleeplessness, asthma and is known to increase symptoms of Irritable Bowel Syndrome.
 Annatto is becoming more popular by manufacturers because they can list it as 'natural' on their labels.
 It's found in numerous food items that are coloured cream to yellow-orange: processed breakfast cereals, flavoured chips and snack foods, dairy products (ice cream, cheese, yoghurts), flour products (biscuits, cakes, pastries), fruit juices, margarine, frozen chips, salad dressings, medicines.
 Annatto is deemed 'likely safe' for most people when used in food amounts.
 'Food Amounts' refers to the amount safe in a serving of food but the problem is it's now consumed in so many foods that are eaten daily.
 You could be eating it up to 7 - 8 times a day (in your cereal, snacks, cheese slices, yoghurt, biscuits, margarine, fruit juice, ice cream).
 Look for beta-carotene (160a) which is a safer alternative.

-Reactions: headaches, migraines, dizziness, seizures, skin rashes, depression, fatigue, irritability, insomnia, vision problems heart palpitations, breathing difficulties slurred speech, vertigo, tinnitus, memory loss and joint pain.
+Health Concerns and Adverse Reactions: headaches, migraines, dizziness, seizures, skin rashes, depression, fatigue, irritability, insomnia, vision problems, heart palpitations, breathing difficulties, slurred speech, vertigo, tinnitus, memory loss, joint pain, increase risk for heart, kidney, and brain damage.

 The most common artificial sweeteners in Australia are aspartame, saccharin, acesulphame potassium, sucralose and cyclamates but food manufacturers will show better sounding names on their labels, such as NutraSweet, Equal, Splenda, Sweet and Low.
 Artificial sweeteners are suspected carcinogens and as people get more concerned, food companies are using some new sweeteners and labelling them 'natural'.
 Sorbitol 420, Mannitol 421, Isomalt 953, Lactitol 966, Xylitol 967, Erythritol 968 and Polydextrose 1200, all of these sugar-free sweeteners are known to cause gastric upsets and diarrhoea in moderate consumption.
 They are called sugar alcohols or polyols but they don't contain sugar or alcohol.
 It may be sensible to avoid consuming these on a regular basis as there is conflicting information about the long-term safety of these substances (I know they cause me terrible stomach cramps and diahorrea).